-Levels 2 (unled only) 3 and 4
+Qualification for National Championships Levels 2 (unled only) 3 and 4

 In order to qualify for the National Championships riders must achieve at least 60% in their class at their Regional Qualifier.
-Qualifying classes will be split into junior and senior sections.
+Qualifying classes will be split into junior senior and open sections.
 The top two riders in each section achieving 60% or above will qualify for the National Championships.
-In sections of 10 or more the first 3 will qualify.
+In sections of 10 or more the first 5 will qualify.
 If the 1st and 2nd placed riders are unable to go, only those placed 3rd and 4th may be nominated subject to the conditions above.